 Traditionally, Baltis are cooked in a cast iron pot called a karahi, which is similar to a wok.
-They are eaten with naan (pitas are fine) to scoop up the sauce and with a little yogurt or raita on the side.
-We enjoy some mixed Indian pickle to add a zesty flavour.
+They are eaten with naan (pita is fine) to scoop up the sauce and with a little yogurt or raita on the side.
+We also enjoy some mixed Indian pickle to add a zesty flavour.
 In the summer, we make Balti’s from whatever is available in the garden/market.

 1 large onion, chopped

 2 cups chopped veggies of choice (zucchini, eggplant, potatoes, carrots)

 28 oz can of diced tomatoes or 4 cups chopped fresh tomatoes

 ½-1 cup of water or stock (as needed)

 In a large cooking pot, sauté the onion in the olive oil until translucent (about 10 minutes).